astashov/liftosaur/blog/docs/index.md

 {% plannercode %}
 # Week 1
 ## Day 1
-Bench Press / 3x8 / progress: lp(5lb)
+Bench Press, Barbell / 3x8 / progress: lp(5lb)

 # Week 2
 ## Day 1
-/// We don't need to specify progress here, but it still would be applied - same lp(5lb) Bench Press / 3x8
+/// We don't need to specify progress here, but it still would be applied - same lp(5lb) Bench Press, Barbell / 3x8

 # Week 3
 ## Day 1
-/// That's a deload week - we want to disable progression for that day Bench Press / 3x8 / progress: none
+/// That's a deload week - we want to disable progression for that day Bench Press, Barbell / 3x8 / progress: none
 {% endplannercode %}

 If you try to specify different progressions for the same exercise in different weeks/days, it'll give you an error - the progressions are applied for an exercise across whole program.
 You cannot have e.g. linear progression on day 1, and double progression on day 2.